dtergent/the-sims-2-pack-installer/README.md

 # The Sims 2: Pack Installer

-An unofficial, noncommercial macOS utility for installing and removing DTERGENT's macOS compatibility conversions for **The Sims 2: Super Collection**.
+An unofficial, noncommercial macOS utility for installing and removing macOS compatibility conversions for **The Sims 2: Super Collection**.

 > This project is not endorsed by or affiliated with EA or its licensors.